rubyworks/reusing/README.md

-# Refinment
+# Reusing

 Ruby introduced refinements in version 2.0.
-Refinements are essenitally a safe alternative monkey-patching.
+Refinements are essenitally a safe alternative to monkey-patching.
 Unfrotunately, a serious problem with the syntax of refinements is the degree to which they differ from writing tradition class extensions.
 Traditionally, if you want to add a method to the String class, for instance, you simply open the class and define them method.

 ```ruby
 class String